Dossiers on 23 countries – governance of religious diversity; state-religion relations; religiously inspired violent radicalisation.

 - Our Profiles are 6-page sketches of religious affiliation, religious freedom, state-religion relations and religiously inspired radicalisation in a given country.

-- Our Reports address similar subject matter but to greater length and depth, offering much more detail and analysis.
+- Our Reports elaborate on the above, offering much more detail and analysis.

 Eight macro-regions are considered, four within Europe and four outside of Europe.
 By looking at regions beyond Europe, we gain insights into predominantly Muslim countries (Egypt, Morocco, Tunisia, Turkey, Indonesia, Malaysia); countries with pronounced historical religious diversity (India and Lebanon); and one predominantly Christian country with a migrant pluralist profile (Australia).
 The insights gained through this exercise can provide a basis for re-thinking models of governing religious diversity in various socio-economic and geopolitical contexts.